 Hey, all!
 So with the craziness of COVID-19, medical personnel are incredibly lacking in surgical masks, partly due to factory closures in China and partly due to increase demand by the public and hoarding.
 To make up for the lack of supplies, there have been multiple requests for capable members of the community to make masks.

 Well, TO ARMS, CRAFTERS!
 If we cosplayers, crafty people, and sewists gather our resources, dig through our tremendous caches of supplies, and supports our communities!
 If you don’t have these supplies, or there is just a thing or two you’re missing, I’ve got a handy dandy list for you.
 (And, by the by, I definitely suggest utilizing Amazon or other online service.
-Most stores are out of elastic because of this project.
+Most stores are out of elastic because of the many facemask projects.
 And, of course, if you don’t have to go out, stay home.)

 This post may contain affiliate links.
 For more on that, check here.